tidwall/btree/README.md

 ```
 Ascend(pivot, iter)     # scan items in ascending order starting at pivot.
 Descend(pivot, iter)    # scan items in descending order starting at pivot.
+Iter()                  # returns a read-only iterator for for-loops.
 ```

 ### Queues